-We would encourage anyone interested in rowing to come down and have a chat with us, or get in touch via the “Contact Us” page.
+We would encourage anyone interested in rowing to come down and have a chat with us or contact us.

 We believe in unity, fairness and in supporting each other.
 We thrive as a rowing community when all of our members help to encourage and participate in the development of the community and support each other to each achieve our best on and off the water.

 The West Boathouse is an open, safe place for all.
 We support each individual member, by working with you to find the approach that best suits you, to help you achieve your goals.